 How Do You Sweeten Iced Coffee at Home?

 Some of the ways to sweeten iced coffee at home include adding sugar syrup, flavored creamer or almond milk, and flavored syrup such as chocolate syrup.
+You can also add homemade sweet cream.

 Do You Use Hot or Cold Water for Iced Coffee?